core-wg/oscore/draft-ietf-core-object-security.md

 All input parameters need to be known to and agreed on by both endpoints, but the replay window may be different in the two endpoints.
 The replay window type and size is used by the client in the processing of the Request-Tag {{I-D.amsuess-core-repeat-request-tag}}.
 How the input parameters are pre-established, is application specific.
 The ACE framework may be used to establish the necessary input parameters {{I-D.ietf-ace-oauth-authz}}.

-### Derivation of Sender Key/IV, Recipient Key/IV
+### Derivation of Sender Key, Recipient Key, and Context IV

 The KDF MUST be one of the HMAC based HKDF {{RFC5869}} algorithms defined in COSE.
 HKDF SHA-256 is mandatory to implement.
-The security context parameters Sender Key/IV and Recipient Key/IV SHALL be derived from the input parameters using the HKDF, which consists of the composition of the HKDF-Extract and HKDF-Expand steps ({{RFC5869}}):
+The security context parameters Sender Key, Recipient Key, and Context IV SHALL be derived from the input parameters using the HKDF, which consists of the composition of the HKDF-Extract and HKDF-Expand steps ({{RFC5869}}):

 ~~~~~~~~~~~
    output parameter = HKDF(salt, IKM, info, L)